amonty27/SongWord/README.md

 ![signupActivity](/SignupActivity.png)

-3. Users will eneter in a word that they want to search for
+3. Users will enter in a word that they want to search for

 ![searchActivity](/SearchActivity.png)